Ti-ger/Benign-Katzenpost/README.md

 ==============================

 This is a proof of concept implementation of the "Delaying SURBs" attack.
 The majority of the source code is forked form Katzenpost, as well as most of this guide.
+Except for some hooks the majority of our code resides in: `server/internal/maligne`

 First follow the instructions to run Katzenpost: